On lower bounds for the bias-variance trade-off: General lower bounds on the variance

+If one of the information measures is zero, the left-hand side of the corresponding inequality should be assigned the value zero as well.
+The inequalities are based on different decompositions for $E_P[X]-E_Q[X]=\int X(\om)(dP(\om)-dQ(\om)).$ All of them involve an application of the Cauchy-Schwarz inequality.
+For deterministic $X$, both sides of the inequalities are zero and hence we have equality.
+For \eqref{eq.lem1_4}, the choice $X=dQ/dP$ yields equality and in this case, both sides are $(\chi^2(Q,P))^2.$ Another line of related inequalities bound the change of expectations in terms of $f$-divergences, without involving the variance, see for instance \cite{chen2016bayes,Gerchinovitz2020Fano}.

+To obtain lower bounds for the variance, our inequalities can be applied similarly as the Cram\'er-Rao inequality.
+Indeed, small bias implies that $E_{\theta}[\wh \theta]$ is close to $\theta$ and $E_{\theta'}[\wh \theta]$ is close to $\theta'.$ If $\theta$ and $\theta'$ are sufficiently far from each other, we obtain a lower bound for $|E_{\theta}[\wh \theta]-E_{\theta'}[\wh \theta]|$ and a fortiori a lower bound for the variance.
 This argument suggests that the lower bound becomes stronger by picking parameters $\theta$ and $\theta'$ that are as far as possible away from each other.
 But then, also the information measures of the distributions $P_\theta$ and $P_{\theta'}$ are typically larger, making the lower bounds worse.
 This shows that an optimal application of the inequalities should balance these two aspects.